sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Executing Workflows with Spark-Submit
 --------------------------------------

-Workflows are saved as text files in JSON format.
+Workflows are saved as JSON files.
 Workflows can be submitted to be run on the cluster with Spark-Submit::

     spark-submit    --class    fire.execute.WorkflowExecuteFromFile    --master yarn    --deploy-mode client    --executor-memory 1G    --num-executors 1    --executor-cores 1       fire-core-1.4.2-jar-with-dependencies.jar       --postback-url http://<machine>:8080/messageFromSparkJob        --job-id 1         --workflow-file      kmeans.wf